FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 ## MSAA

-[MSAA](https://en.wikipedia.org/wiki/Multisample_anti-aliasing) is super sampling, but only at the edges of triangles or textures edges if "[Alpha to Coverage](https://bgolus.medium.com/anti-aliased-alpha-test-the-esoteric-alpha-to-coverage-8b177335ae4f)" is enabled.
+[MSAA](https://en.wikipedia.org/wiki/Multisample_anti-aliasing) is super sampling, but only at the silhouette of models, overlapping geometry, and texture edges if "[Alpha to Coverage](https://bgolus.medium.com/anti-aliased-alpha-test-the-esoteric-alpha-to-coverage-8b177335ae4f)" is enabled.
 MSAA is implemented by the graphics card in-hardware by the graphics vendors and what is supported depends on hardware.
-In the select box below you can choose different MSAA levels to Anti-Alias our circle.
+In the select box below you can choose different MSAA levels for our circle.

-Your hardware [may support up to MSAA x64](https://opengl.gpuinfo.org/displaycapability.php?name=GL_MAX_SAMPLES), but what is available here is implementation defined.
-WebGL 1 doesn't support MSAA at all, which is why the next windows will initialize a [WebGL 2](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext) context.
-In WebGL NVIDIA limits MSAA to 8x on Windows, even if more is supported, whilst on Linux no such limit is in place.
-On smartphones you will get exactly 4x, as discussed below.
+[There is up to MSAA x64](https://opengl.gpuinfo.org/displaycapability.php?name=GL_MAX_SAMPLES), but what is available is implementation defined.
+WebGL 1 has no support, which is why the next canvas initializes a [WebGL 2](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext) context.
+In WebGL, NVIDIA limits MSAA to 8x on Windows, even if more is supported, whilst on Linux no such limit is in place.
+On smartphones you will only get exactly 4x, as discussed below.

 <div class="center-child">
 <select id="MSAA">.